Dkaytor/Crystal-Collector/README.md

 # unit-4-game
 Crystal Collector

-This is Homework assignment 4 working with jQuery.
+This is a web application using jQuery.

 The object of this game is to use 4 different numbers not yet known to you to add up to the computers random number.